Vincent Eri

-Life
+Early life

+Eri was born on 12 September 1936 at the village of Moveave in the Gulf Province of the Territory of Papua.
+He was the second of three children born to Morasuru Lafe and Eri Haiveta.
+His father was a deacon in the London Missionary Society.

+Eri's parents died when he was young.
+His father was a "Fuzzy Wuzzy Angel" during World War II and died while carrying supplies for Australian soldiers on the Bulldog Track.
+He was subsequently raised by an aunt and uncle, attending Catholic mission schools at Terapo and Yule Island.
+He completed his secondary education at the Sogeri Education Centre and went on to study teaching at a training college.

+Eri worked as a schoolteacher from 1956 to 1962, at village schools in Gulf Province.
+He was promoted to acting district inspector in 1962 as the Australian administration sought to promote native teachers.
+In 1965 he joined the staff of the Port Moresby Teachers College, where he was a co-founder of the Local Teachers Association.
+He was granted leave from teaching to study at the newly established University of Papua New Guinea, graduating Bachelor of Arts in 1970 as one of the first cohort of graduates.

+Politics

-Eri attended the University of Papua New Guinea.
-Upon graduation, he worked as a school teacher and later became the director of education.
-In 1975, he was appointed Papua New Guinea's first Consul General in Australia.
+In 1975, Eri was appointed Papua New Guinea's first Consul General in Australia.
 From 1975 to 1979, he also served as High Commissioner.
 Together with Ted Diro, he founded the People's Action Party in 1986 and was elected to the National Parliament.

 He succeeded Kingsford Dibela as Governor-General of Papua New Guinea on 27 February 1990 and was awarded the Knight Grand Cross of the Order of St Michael and St George.
 Shortly after taking office, he was faced with a constitutional crisis.
 Ted Diro, now the Deputy Prime Minister, had been found guilty of corruption.
 The constitution required the Governor-General to dismiss him, but he did not.
 This created some controversy, and there were calls for Eri himself to leave office, which he did not.
 Ultimately, Prime Minister Rabbie Namaliu sent a formal request to Queen Elizabeth II to replace him.
 On 4 October 1991, before Namaliu's request could be acted upon, Eri resigned from office.
-He died at his home in Port Moresby on 25 May 1993, aged 56, leaving six children.